nryberg/paradox_reader.go/README.md

 Currently unloads the file data from a pdx file.
 The project is still in heavy alpha stage - in no case should you be using this in production.

+It currently exports the raw data as a "output.csv" CSV file by default - next step is to deal with things like number fields.

 ## Tasks

-* Export the raw data as a CSV file by default
 * Turn this into an honest cli tool
 * Give the user the option to export the table layout in a relatively standard format making it easy to understand the underlying data.
 * Work with a real Golang programmer to get the syntax more idiomatic and clear up the many sins committed here.